Examples of How Equity Release Schemes Work in 2024

 You pay back the money you borrowed, plus the compound interest which is added on.

-The reality of compound interest which mounts up.
+The reality of compound interest mounts up.

 It’s basically a debt secured on your home.